Snowbeast: Home media

 Snowbeast was released on VHS by GoodTimes Video/Entertainment in August 1987.

+It was released on (Blu-ray) in 2018 by Retromedia Entertainment and includes 2 versions of the film, the original version at 88 minutes and a shorter CBS Late Movie recut at 72 minutes.

 Reception

 Retrospective reviews

 Later reception for Snowbeast has been more negative, with many critics calling it a poor quality Jaws rip-off.

 Fred Beldin of Allmovie felt that the film was a significantly less effective take-off of Stephen Spielberg's Jaws, with the title monster not scary once it is fully revealed.
 Beldin concluded his review by calling the film "one of the weaker entries into an already tepid horror subgenre."
 Zack Handlen from The A.V.
 Club offered the film similar criticism, while also pointing out that director Wallerstein was not as gifted a filmmaker to enable the film to rise above being just another poor Jaws rip-off.
 HorrorNews.net stated that, while the film showed promise, it was undone by an over-reliance on cliches, POV shots, and ski footage.
 Leonard Maltin panned the film, calling it "dumb", and "below average".
 Blockbuster Inc.'s Guide to Movies and Videos awarded it one out of four stars, while refusing to comment about the film.
 In his Video Sourcebook, Thomson Gale rated the film one and a half out of four stars, stating that the film was 'neither scary or funny'.